Brody-Lab/jbreda_kilosort/Directions.md

 ## Directions
 ---
 Step by step directions on how to run functions in this repository for spike sorting tetrode data in `kilosort2`.
-For more detailed function documentation see here
+For more detailed function documentation see [here](https://github.com/Brody-Lab/jbreda_kilosort/blob/master/Docs.md).

 ## Pre-processing
 ---